paulrobertlloyd/paulrobertlloyd-v4/src/_content/articles/2012-11-01-trimming_the_fat.md

 ## Fonts

 Earlier this year I cut the number of webfonts I was using from four to three by using a single font family.
-This reduced page download sizes a little, but changing my web font provider to [Adobe Edge Web Fonts][12] produced a far greater saving, although at the cost of being able to use [Akagi][13] (I'm now using [Source Sans Pro][14]).
+This reduced page download sizes a little, but changing my web font provider to [Adobe Edge Web Fonts][12] produced a far greater saving, although at the cost of being able to use [Akagi][13] (I’m now using [Source Sans Pro][14]).
 Such was the reduction, I decided to include a forth font again, choosing the monospaced [Source Code Pro][15] which is useful on code heavy pages such as this[^1].

-A free service without limitations or account management, Adobe's new service is [stupidly easy to set up][16].
-A single line of JavaScript provides a neat URL interface to various settings, and as the script includes WebFont Loader, there's no need to add a chunk of JavaScript to the top of each page.
+A free service without limitations or account management, Adobe’s new service is [stupidly easy to set up][16].
+A single line of JavaScript provides a neat URL interface to various settings, and as the script includes WebFont Loader, there’s no need to add a chunk of JavaScript to the top of each page.
 Load times are brilliantly fast, and with fonts combined into a single file, the number of requests is the same regardless of how many you decide to use.

 Of course, there is a trade-off here.
-Services like Fontdeck provide an extensive library of premium webfonts while free services like Adobe's only offer a small selection of open source fonts.
-Yet with simpler set-up and greater performance, they're an attractive option.
+Services like Fontdeck provide an extensive library of premium webfonts while free services like Adobe’s only offer a small selection of open source fonts.
+Yet with simpler set-up and greater performance, they’re an attractive option.

 <table>
   <caption>Webfonts: Bytes downloaded (requests)</caption>